Pregnancy Calculator FAQ

 How does this pregnancy calculator work?

 It estimates pregnancy dates from one of three starting points: LMP, conception date, or due date.
-From that date, it calculates the estimated due date, current pregnancy week, and key timeline milestones.
+From that starting point, it calculates your estimated due date, current pregnancy week, trimester, weeks-to-months progress, and a week-by-week timeline.

 How do I calculate my due date from LMP?

 A common estimate is due date = LMP + 280 days, which is the same as 40 weeks.
-This calculator uses that standard approach when you choose the LMP option.
+This calculator uses that standard approach when you choose the LMP option, which is why it is useful as a pregnancy calculator by LMP.

 How do I find how many weeks pregnant I am?

 Enter your LMP, conception date, or due date, then use the current or selected date in the pregnancy week section.
-The calculator will show completed weeks and additional days of pregnancy.
+The calculator will show completed weeks, additional days, your approximate pregnancy month, and your current trimester.

 Can I calculate pregnancy from conception date?

 Yes.
-If you know the conception date, choose that option and the calculator will estimate the due date and current pregnancy week from it.
+If you know the conception date, choose that option and the calculator will estimate the due date, current pregnancy week, and the matching pregnancy timeline from it.

 Can I calculate backward from a due date?

 Yes.
-Choose the due date option to estimate the corresponding pregnancy timeline in reverse, including the approximate LMP and current gestational age for the selected date.
+Choose the due date option to estimate the corresponding pregnancy timeline in reverse, including the approximate LMP, gestational age, and trimester dates for the selected date.

 How accurate is a pregnancy due date calculator?

 It provides an estimate, not a diagnosis.
 Real pregnancy timing can differ because of cycle length, ovulation timing, implantation, and individual variation.
-Clinical dating is usually refined with ultrasound and medical advice.
+Clinical dating is often refined with ultrasound and medical advice, especially if cycle timing is uncertain.

 What milestones does the calculator show?

-It shows estimated dates for a pregnancy test, heartbeat, 2nd trimester, quickening, viability, and 3rd trimester.
-These are general timeline markers and may vary from person to person.
+It shows estimated dates for a pregnancy test, heartbeat, trimester changes, quickening, viability, and later pregnancy stages, alongside a week-by-week pregnancy schedule.
+These are general timeline markers and can vary from person to person.